CHAHI24680/R2GAN/README.md

 This repository is the official PyTorch implementation of R2GAN.
 The code is based on pytorch-CycleGAN-and-pix2pix repository in [<a href="https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix">here</a>].

-The paper is submitted to Pattern Analysis and Applications Journal
+The paper is submitted to Applied Intelligence Journal

 ## Abstract